Tencent/paxosstore/certain/README.md

 The example is a simple card server with full neccesary functions implemetation, such as routing, failover, getall and plog expiring.
 It's based on gRPC, which allows you to access by clients of different language easily.

-    $ sh autobuild.sh
+    $ sh autobuild.sh example

 # Have a try on the example

-    Make a directory for the servers first.
+    Make a directory for the servers first, for example:

     $ mkdir /home/rockzheng/certain